-In response to the decline in demand for our equipment and what we believe to be an excess of equipment in the market, we reduced the additions to our lease pool in fiscal 2015 and fiscal 2016.
+In response to the decline in demand for our equipment and what we believe to be an excess of equipment in the market, we reduced the additions to our lease pool in fiscal 2017 and fiscal 2016.
 During fiscal 2016, we added approximately \$2.4 million of equipment to our lease pool, as compared to approximately \$11.8 million in fiscal 2015 and approximately \$49.0 million in fiscal 2014.
-We expect lease pool additions in fiscal 2017 to be at a level similar to that in fiscal 2016.
+We expect lease pool additions in fiscal 2017 to be at a level below that in fiscal 2016.
 We expect any such additions will be limited to maintenance of our existing equipment or additional ancillary items that will enhance our ability to lease existing equipment.
 However, should industry conditions change, or unusual opportunities present themselves, we could revise our planned leased pool additions.

 We continually monitor the composition of our lease pool in relation to general industry conditions and customer requirements.
 As a result of this, from time to time we may seek to reduce the amount of certain types of equipment in our lease pool or to completely divest ourselves of certain types of equipment.
 Sales of lease pool equipment are reflected in our consolidated results of operations as "Lease pool equipment sales".
 We also analyze the demand for the types and amount of equipment within various geographic regions and will move equipment among our various locations as warranted.
+We have recently received a number of inquiries for the purchase of certain used equipment from our lease pool.
+We will evaluate each of these opportunities and may sell certain equipment from time to time.